Infinite Transcendent Reality in Life Processes

 The spiritual in nursing practice

 The literature on the spiritual in nursing practice focuses mainly on nurses' attention to patients' spiritual needs.
 In Careful Nursing patients' spiritual needs are included in assessment and addressed as necessary, particularly as patients may wish to be visited by a member of a hospital's chaplaincy department.
-Nurses' main spiritual focus is placed on their awareness of their own spirituality; on how it can strengthen them in themselves and enhance their practice.
+In Careful Nursing, nurses' main spiritual focus is placed on their awareness of their own spirituality, on how it can strengthen them in themselves and enhance their practice.

 It is the contemplative aspect of our inward life of mind and spirit that relates to the spiritual in nursing practice.
 Our inward life enhances the special qualities of our relationships with patients, qualities such as calmness, patience, attentiveness, generosity of spirit, kindness and compassion.
 While we necessarily and importantly have a high level of awareness of our outward life and focus on the bio-physical reality of body and senses, we sometimes have only a minimal level of awareness of our inward, contemplative self and the role of our inward life in our practice.
 It is important that we enhance our awareness of our inward life so that we can bring awareness of both the inward and outward aspects of our life into balance in our practice.
 The importance of this aim will become evident when we come to the practice model.